 - 1. Discovery: Identifying the devices on the network that have Oracle software installed.
-(Discovery is not needed for devices that either: - Already have the FlexNet inventory agent locally installed on them - Are identified in a tnsnames.ora file used by an inventory beacon to directly gather software inventory for the Oracle database instances listed there.) - 2.
-Inventory: Collecting hardware and general software inventory, together with specific Oracle inventory - 3.
-Compliance calculations: Calculating of the number of license entitlements consumed, and comparison with the number of purchase licenses.
+(Discovery is not needed for devices that meet one of these conditions: - · They already have the FlexNet inventory agent locally installed on them - They are identified in a tnsnames.ora file used by an inventory beacon to directly gather software inventory for the Oracle database instances listed there - · Their details of Oracle listeners and services have been manually entered in the discovered device properties - They have been identified by the Amazon connector as running Oracle Database in the Amazon Relational Database Service [RDS].) - 2.
+Inventory: Collecting specific Oracle Database inventory, together (wherever possible) with hardware and general software inventory - 3.
+Compliance calculations: Calculating of the number of license entitlements consumed, and comparing with the number of purchase licenses.